Sagar969/Weatherly/README.md

 ## My process
 This is my first React project.
 I started with basic react concepts like basic hooks and a lot of prop drilling and with time, I added some advanced features to it and context api to reduce prop drilling.

 I used total of three APIs in this project for different purposes.
-Used react-animations and styled components for animations on mounting and unmounting of components
+Used react-animations and styled components for animations on mounting and unmounting of components.

 ### Built with